ipspace/netlab/docs/links.md

 * **name** -- link name (used for interface description)
 * **pool** -- addressing pool used to assign a prefix to this link.
 The **pool** attribute is ignored on links with a **prefix** attribute.
 * **prefix** -- [prefix (or a set of prefixes)](links-static-addressing) used on the link.
 Setting **prefix** to *false* will give you a link without any IP configuration[^NOIP]
-* **role** -- link role selects specific configuration module behavior.
+* **role** -- The link *role* influences the behavior of several configuration modules.
 Typical link roles include *stub*, *passive*, and *external*.
 Please read [](module/routing.md) for more details.
 * **type** -- [link type](#link-types) (lan, p2p, stub, loopback, tunnel)

 [^CIN]: Disabled links are removed from lab topology, which might cause changes in interface names.

 You can use most link attributes on individual node attachments (dictionary under *node name* key).
 You can also use these node attachment attributes:

 * **ifindex** -- optional per-node interface index used to generate the interface/port name.
 Use this parameter to select specific ports to match typical network designs (for example, high-speed ports for uplinks) when the virtualization provider supports mapping host interfaces into VM/container interfaces.
+The **ifindex** parameter currently works for [genuine containers](clab-images) (not the [*vrnetlab* containers](clab-vrnetlab) that run a VM inside a container) and external devices.
+It does not work correctly with virtual machines; either VMs started in the Vagrant/libvirt environment or the VMs running inside the *vrnetlab* containers.
 * **ifname** -- target interface name.
 Use to create tunnel interfaces on some platforms or to create unusual interface types.

 [^NOIP]: You might need links without IP configuration to test VLANs, bridging, or EVPN.